shopping Dandelion - all 9 varieties | shop organic only

 dandelion, more than a weed

 Nearly everyone living in the northern hemisphere has encountered the dandelion, likely in great number since the herb is a prolific and often invasive plant.
 Its common name is a testament to its toothed lance-like leaves, which have also inspired the nickname “lion’s tooth.”
 Bright yellow flower heads are in keeping with membership in the sunflower family, and their round shape are responsible for another common name — priest's crown.
-While fresh dandelion is used as a salad herb and vegetable, dried dandelion leaves and roots are made into teas, tinctures and extracts.
+While fresh dandelion is used as a salad herb and vegetable, dried organic dandelion plant leaves and roots for sale are made into teas, tinctures and extracts.

 Clicking "learn more" next to each variety will take you to individual product pages for details.